Set designs at Hillcrest High School

 Above: the scale model of the stage and the set pieces.

 Below: shots taken during rehearsal, the backdrop has yet to be painted black.

-The set crew: laird McDonald, Barbara Smith, Rick Poole
+The set crew: Laird McDonald, Chris Chernoff, Barbara Smith, Rick Poole

 In 2010, 44 years later, my niece built a model and designed a set for the same stage.
 Below is a photo of the set she designed for a contemporary version of Godspell.
 She had no idea that I had designed sets for that stage.
 Notice the similarities in the set pieces.

-Also see graphic work Jim did at Hillcrest High School
+Also see graphic work Jim did while at Hillcrest High School

 For Heaven's Sake, PHPC: July 1967